-Based on fair value, fixed-maturity securities, short-term investments and cash that are either held in trust for the benefit of third-party ceding insurers in accordance with statutory requirements, placed on deposit to fulfill state licensing requirements, or otherwise pledged or restricted totaled \$234 million as of December 31, 2023 and \$222 million as of December 31, 2022.
-The investment portfolio also contains securities that are held in trust by certain AGL subsidiaries or are otherwise restricted for the benefit of other AGL subsidiaries in accordance with statutory and regulatory requirements with a fair value of \$1,154 million and \$1,169 million as of December 31, 2023 and December 31, 2022, respectively.
+Based on fair value, fixed-maturity securities, short-term investments and cash that are either held in trust for the benefit of third-party ceding insurers in accordance with statutory requirements, placed on deposit to fulfill state licensing requirements, or otherwise pledged or restricted, totaled \$79 million as of December 31, 2024 and \$234 million as of December 31, 2023.
+The investment portfolio also contains securities that are held in trust by certain AGL subsidiaries or are otherwise restricted for the benefit of other AGL subsidiaries in accordance with statutory and regulatory requirements with a fair value of \$1,135 million and \$1,154 million as of December 31, 2024 and December 31, 2023, respectively.

-No material investments of the Company were non-income producing during both the twelve-month periods ending December 31, 2023 and December 31, 2022.
+The fair value of investments that were non-income producing during twelve-month period ending December 31, 2024 was \$42 million.
+No material investments of the Company were non-income producing during the twelve-month period ending December 31, 2023.